axians/microservicebus-tutorial/GettingStarted.md

 self.SubmitMessage(payload, "application/json", []);
 self.Debug("Submitted reading");
 ```
-You have new created a message and submitting it to the next service.
+You have new created a message and submitted for further processing to the next service.

-11. Paste the following line of code on line 6 to access the OS library:
+11. Add the following line of code on line 12 to access the OS library:
 ```
-const os = require('os');
+var os = require('os');
 ```
 12. Before you're done, change the frequency on the interval function from 10 seconds to 3 seconds.
 Save and close your script.
 ```